amit-kumar-sharma/craftdemo/README.md

    ![Page after Submission](images/DatabaseImportPostSubmitPage.png?raw=true)
 11. Clicking on this link will take you the result page that will show you the processed results that the application found out to be similar as shown below:
    ![Page after Submission](images/ResultPage.png?raw=true)
+## How to shutdown the application
+   `curl -X POST http://localhost:8085/sbggraph/actuator/shutdown` or use any web poster tool, you might want to send the "Content-Type" header as "application/json" is posting to this URL doesn't work.
 ## High Level Architecture Diagram for the data pipeline:

 ![Architecture Diagram](images/architecture_diagram.png?raw=true "Architecture/Component Diagram")